 If you’re going to sit all day, at least sit in a chair that’s designed for maximum support and comfort.
 Opting for the proper office chair, one designed to cradle you as you work and provide you with the ample comfort and good posture, is a practical and well-advised solution.

 The best chairs go beyond what you’d expect.
 Many offer resounding ergonomic benefits, breathable mesh backing, and excellent lumbar support, while simultaneously granting you a swath of customization options spanning everything from colors to contours.
-None of them are going to be a cure-all for your workday woes — at least, not in the way a standing desk might be — but customized suspension and the appropriate aesthetics go far in the long run.
+None of them are going to be a cure-all for your workday woes, but customized suspension and the appropriate aesthetics go far in the long run.
 We’ve rounded up the best office chairs that will have you feeling supported during the workday.

 So, what is it about the Embody we so revere?
 It’s a fair question, sure, especially considering the Embody’s lofty price tag and accompanying shipping costs.
 Well, for starters, the chair offers a dynamic matrix of “pixels” that allow the seat and back to automatically conform to your body’s every movement, while the chair’s central spine and flexible ribs work to maintain proper posture, regardless if you’re leaning forward or reclining.
 Said movement capabilities help promote better blood and oxygen flow, and if that wasn’t enough, the advanced tilt mechanism helps combat unwanted hip, neck, and lumbar strain.
 The chair even sizes to fit your body perfectly, comes in a range of colors, and features a skin-like covering for increased airflow.